RESP investments: timing is everything

 Monitoring your education savings once a year is ideal, as different investments may have grown or declined in value over that time and changed your portfolio’s asset allocation.
 We can help rebalance your RESP if that happens, so you are not taking on more risk than you are comfortable with, or falling short of your goal.

-Speak with a Financial Advisor today about how to monitor your program to ensure your education savings are on track!
+Maximize the potential of your child’s RESP today by speaking with a financial specialist about how to monitor your program to ensure your education savings are on track.

 The information provided is general in nature and is provided with the understanding that it may not be relied upon as, nor considered to be, the rendering of tax, legal, accounting or professional advice.
 Please ensure to consult your accountant and/or legal advisor for specific advice related to your circumstances.
 Educators Financial Group will not be held responsible or liable for any losses, costs, damages or expenses incurred by reason of reliance as a result of the aforementioned information.
 The information presented was obtained from sources that are believed to be reliable.
 However, Educators Financial Group cannot guarantee their completeness or accuracy.